Using the Jimdo Style Editor

-To enter Style Mode and open up the Style Editor, click the Style link in the Site Admin.
+To enter Style Mode and open up the Style Editor, open the Menu, then click on Design > Main > Style.

 With most parts of the Jimdo system, you just need to click on something and you can change it.
 The Style Editor works this way as well.
 Just remember that with Jimdo sites, there are two ways to look at your website and make changes: Edit Mode and Style Mode.

 - In Edit Mode, you can add and delete elements and change their content (edit text, add photos, etc).

 - In Style Mode, you can change the way your elements look (change colors, fonts, etc).

 This means that in practice, once you toggle into Style Mode and click on a Heading Element, you will only be able to modify its appearance, but not its contents.
 To change the content of that Heading Element, just close the Style Editor and return to Edit Mode.

 Once you make your changes in the Style Editor, you will be prompted to Undo or Save.
 If you select Save, your style modifications will be applied and you will be brought back to Edit Mode to allow you to again change the words and images on the page.
 Got it?